jupyterlite/jupyterlite/docs/quickstart/deploy.md

 To change the version of the prebuilt JupyterLite assets, update the `jupyterlite` package version in the `requirements.txt` file.

-Commit and push any changes.
+Commit and push the changes.
 The site will be deployed on the next push to the `main` branch.

 ## Add additional requirements to the deployment

 ### Extensions

-The `requirements.txt` file can be used to add extra prebuilt ("federated") JupyterLab extensions to the deployed JupyterLite website.
+The `requirements.txt` file can be used to add extra prebuilt (also called _federated_) JupyterLab extensions to the deployed JupyterLite website.
 Follow the [extension guide](../howto/configure/simple_extensions.md) to learn more.

 ### Contents

 You can add and update the default notebooks and files by clicking on the `contents` directory and dragging notebooks from your desktop onto the contents listing.
-Wait for the files to be uploaded and then save them ("commit" them) to the `main` branch of the repository.
+Wait for the files to be uploaded and then save them (commit them) to the `main` branch of the repository.

 Check out the how-to guide on [managing content](../howto//content/files.md) to learn